 This recipe is based on my Icebox Cheesecake Recipe, direct from Woolworths.
 The Woolworth department store started out as a five-and-dime store, selling things that only cost 5 or 10 cents.
 Eventually, the lunch counter was an added attraction.
 The difference in this Strawberry flavored Icebox Cheesecake is using strawberry jello mix (instead of lemon) and a layer of freshly sliced strawberries.

-Jello Strawberry Cheesecake Recipe
+Jello Strawberry Cheesecake Ingredients

 There are two parts to this no-bake dessert–the graham cracker crust and the light and fluffy strawberry-flavored filling.